triver97/Zomato-Sentimental-Analysis/README.md

 # Zomato-Sentimental-Analysis
 This project focuses on performing sentiment analysis on Zomato restaurant reviews.
 It aims to classify reviews as positive, negative, or neutral based on the text content.
+The project aims to analyze Zomato restaurant data in India to understand customer sentiments through reviews and visualize the data for insights.
 #### -- Project Status: [Completed]

 ## Project Intro/Objective